bunsenbrowser/bunsen/README.md

 #### Web UI and node app development

-If you need to develop the web UI, you will need to start two services, the UI and the Server in two different terminals.
+If you need to develop the web UI, you will need to start two services, the Server and the shell UI in two different terminals.

 In the first terminal, run the local gateway.
 ```